WillAbides/release-train/README.md

 ### create_tag

 Whether to create a tag for the release.
 Only literal 'true' will be treated as true.

 ### create_release

 Whether to create a release.
 Only literal 'true' will be treated as true.

-Implies `create_tag`.
+Implies create_tag.

 ### tag_prefix

 default: `v`

 The prefix to use for the tag.
-Defaults to `v`.

 ### initial_release_tag